I Was Monty's Double (film): Production

 When James agreed to impersonate Montgomery, he was barred from mentioning it under army regulations.
 However, after Operation Copperhead was mentioned in the book My Three Years with Eisenhower, James asked for and received permission to write a book, which was published in 1954.

 In June 1956, it was announced that the film rights had been purchased by Todon Productions, the company owned by Tony Owen and Donna Reed.
 Todon wanted Laurence Olivier to play Montgomery and Stephen Watts was assigned to write the treatment.
-Frederic March was named as another possibility for the lead.
-In mid-June, it was announced that Clifton James would play himself and Montgomery, with Olivier the leading choice for the other main role.
+Fredric March was named as another possibility for the lead.
+In mid-June, it was announced that Clifton James would play himself and Montgomery, with Olivier the leading choice for the other main role Major Harvey.
 Permission from Montgomery and the war office was conditional upon script approval.
 A deal was signed with Columbia to distribute.
 In August 1956, the film was listed on Todon's slate, which also included Town on Trial, another film directed by John Guillermin and starring John Mills.
 In September, Michael Rennie was mentioned as a lead.
 In July 1957, it was announced that Ken Hughes would direct.

 Producer Maxwell Setton took the film for Rank, which agreed to finance, but Rank head John Davis wanted Bryan Forbes' script vetted by head of production Earl St. John.
 Setton then took the project to Robert Clark at the Associated British Picture Corporation (ABPC), and Clark agreed to finance the film.

-Setton changed the nationality of Marius Goring's spy character from Spanish to Swedish to enable the unit to film in Gibaltar.
+Setton changed the nationality of Marius Goring's spy character Karl Nielson from Spanish to Swedish to enable the unit to film in Gibraltar.

+Forbes wrote in his memoir Notes for a Life that the last act where James was kidnapped was totally fictitious and put in at the insistence of John Guillermin.
+Forbes wanted to tell a more accurate version of the story, of "an unknown actor who, by sheer chance, was plucked from obscurity and given a few days of total power" then afterwards "was more or less brushed aside....
+It was a brilliantly conceived idea, brilliantly executed, and Clifton James, who was a gentle and kindly man, deserved a better fate.
+To me this was the real story to tell on the screen, something with a beginning, a middle and an end.
+The glossy, predictable fiction that Guillerman so willingly embraced reduced the film to just another Boy’s Own Paper adventure."

 Newsreel footage shows the real Bernard Montgomery in many scenes, but "for a few key moments, James stands in for the real Monty."
 In January 1959, ABPC signed a deal with National Telefilm Associates for American distribution of I Was Monty's Double and Ice Cold in Alex in the U.S.